-Figure 12 G. Aware State Buffer is a buffer to prevent the sensor from bouncing between Standard Operation and Aware state when the assessments are very close to a threshold.
-For example, if a Maximum Threshold is set to 90° and a Hysteresis of 1°, then once the sensor takes an assessment of 90.0° and enters the Aware State it will remain in the Aware State until the temperature readings drop to 89.0°.
-Similarly at the Minimum Threshold the temperature will have to rise a degree above the threshold to return to Standard Operation.
+H. Aware State Buffer is a buffer to prevent the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
+For example, if a Maximum Threshold is set to 90° and the buffer is 1°, then once the sensor takes an assessment of 90.1° it will remain in an Aware State until dropping to 89.0°.